zetareticoli/fi/_work/seejay/index.md

 ---
 layout: work
-title: Seejay redesign
+title: Seejay
-lead: A React component library to create a cohesive, unified product experience at Docker
+lead: A platform for collecting, organising, and publishing images, video, audio, and text from social networks
 summary: The summary of the project
 cover: /img/work/seejay/seejay-cover.webp
 org: Seejay